Great Northern route: East West Rail

 The route of East West Rail, the new railway linking the cities of Oxford and Cambridge, will intersect with the East Coast Main Line at Tempsford in Bedfordshire, where a new station will be built to serve both routes.
 This has led to worry from local residents, particularly due to a report by East West Rail that the population of the village could grow from 600 to 44,000.
 As a result of extra funding in the 2024 budget, East West Rail will deliver the station five years earlier than planned, allowing passengers on the East Coast Main Line to access the station before it opens as part of the East West Rail route.

 Both Cambridge South and Cambridge stations on the Cambridge line will also be served by East West Rail, the –Cambridge section of which is in consultation as of 2025.
 The current plan for the route will include a grade-separated junction with the line at Hauxton, between Foxton and Cambridge.
 This will include improvements to Hauxton level crossing.
 East West Rail confirmed in their 2021 consultation that the Cambridge line will remain double-tracked between this junction and Shepreth Junction, where the line will be quadrupled to run alongside the West Anglia Main Line as far as Cambridge.

+TfL takeover

+On 20 September 2025, Transport for London (TfL) submitted an outline business case to take over Great Northern services from Moorgate to Welwyn Garden City, Hertford North, and Stevenage and integrate it into the London Overground network.
+TfL wants to increase the number of trains from two trains per hour to four trains per hour, standardise fares across the route, serve a 21,000 home development at Crews Hill, and boost growth in North London and Hertfordshire.
+The takeover could occur in Autumn 2027, after Govia Thameslink Railway's franchise ends, if approval is given by DfT; however, the Overground services would use the existing Class 717 stock.